eigerco/pallet-move/README.md

 1. Go to the substrate-based node directory root.

-2. Open `runtime/Cargo.toml` file and add new dependency:
+2. Open the `runtime/Cargo.toml` file and add a new dependency:
 ```toml
 substrate-movevm-pallet = { default-features = false, path = "../../substrate-movevm-pallet" }
 ```